ournetworks/2018/advertising/email-selling-out.md

-Title: Less than one week until Our Networks, tickets are going fast ⚑
+Title: Five days until Our Networks and tickets are going fast ✨⚑

+Hi folks,,

-We are less than one week away and we expect to sell out, so if you've been waiting to purchase your tickets the time is now.
+We are less than one week away from State of Our Networks 2018 and we expect to sell out, so if you've been waiting to purchase tickets the time is now!

 ⚐ REGISTRATION AND SCHOLARSHIPS

-Registration is filling up for State of Our Networks 2018, sliding scale registration ($20-100) options available.
-Scholarships are still available!
+Sliding scale registration ($20-100) options and scholarships are still available!
 If it is difficult to attend at a reduced cost, please contact us at orga@ournetworks.ca for a free scholarship ticket.

 https://ournetworks.ca/conference/#registration

 ⚐ PROGRAM

+We have a full weekend lined up with an incredible group of presenters.
 Sessions include:

 ▶︎ Talks about changing the internet into one we want through migrating to peer-to-peer implementations, building distributed data stewardship, and investigating the tactics of existing protocols
 ▷ Discussions on transitioning to decentralized projects and imagining what alternatives we want